Res Life Fun Stuff

 Words For The Week

 "Nature does not demand that we be perfect.
 It requires only that we grow."

 ~ Josh Liebman

 The Weekly Tuneage & Quizzler

-Stop back Friday, April 25th, for a new test of your Tuneage & Quizzler skills.
+Stop back Friday, August 29th, for the very last Tuneage & Quizzler.
 If you have any good ones you think we could use, submit them by clicking on the link below.